Undergraduate Research Experience

 Our facility is open year-round for students and faculty, and it houses scientific equipment, including modern cellular and molecular biology equipment.

-PURPOSES of the Undergraduate Research Experience
+Purposes of Undergraduate Research

 • to enable students to pursue individual interests in the sciences through faculty-guided, student-suggested research projects